Chopping More Finely: Finite Countermodels in Modal Logic via the Subdivision Construction

-The logics and rule systems for which we prove the fmp in this paper are of the following form: \begin{itemize} \item A stable rule system + stable canonical rules of finite modal algebras of finite height. \item A strictly stable logic + stable canonical formulas of finite s.i.~modal algebras of finite height, where a logic $L$ is \emph{strictly stable} if the class of s.i.~$L$-algebras is closed under finite stable subalgebras. \item A $\Kff{m+1}{1}$-stable logic + stable canonical formulas of finite s.i.~$\Kff{m+1}{1}$-algebra of finite height (for $m \geq 1$), where $\Kff{m+1}{1}$ is the logic $\K + \Dia^{m+1} p \to \Dia p$. \end{itemize} The first and the third item substantially generalize the fmp results for stable rule systems \cite{stablecanonicalrules} and $\Kff{m+1}{1}$-stable logics \cite{takahashi2025stablecanonicalrulesformulas} (see also \cite{stablemodallogic} for the case of $\Kf$-stable logics) by allowing extra axioms.
-We also identify these three types of classes of logics and rule systems from the point of view of lattices of modal logics and rule systems.
-Recall that a normal extension $L$ of a logic $L_0$ is a \emph{splitting} in the lattice $\NExt{L_0}$ if there is a logic $L' \in \NExt{L_0}$ such that for any logic $L'' \in \NExt{L_0}$, exactly one of $L \subseteq L''$ and $L'' \subseteq L'$ holds.
-A logic $L \in \NExt{L_0}$ is a \emph{union-splitting} in $\NExt{L_0}$ if it is the join of a set of splittings in $\NExt{L_0}$.
-Similar definitions apply to rule systems.
-In this paper, we observe that the logics and rule systems listed above are union-splittings in the corresponding lattices of logics and rule systems.
-Thus, the second item implies the fmp of union-splittings in $\NExt{\K}$, initially proved by Blok \cite{blok1978degree}.
-As a consequence, we obtain subclasses of union-splittings in $\NExt{\Kff{m+1}{1}}$ (in particular, $\NExt{\Kf}$) that have the \emph{degree of Kripke incompleteness} 1, which contributes to the open question \cite[Problem 10.5]{czModalLogic1997}.
+We apply the Subdivision Construction to prove the fmp for the following classes.
+These fmp results, involving stable logics and stable canonical formulas, parallel the general fmp result regarding cofinal subframe logics and canonical formulas in \cite[Theorem 11.55]{czModalLogic1997}, originally proved by Zakharyaschev \cite{ZakharyaschevCanonical3} using the aforementioned method of removing points.
+Both results establish the fmp for classes of logics of the form ``a special logic + some special formulas.''
+Recall that a modal algebra is of finite height if it validates $\Box^{n+1} \bot$ for some $n \in \omega$. \begin{enumerate} \item A stable rule system + stable canonical rules of finite modal algebras of finite height. \item A strictly stable logic + stable canonical formulas of finite s.i.~modal algebras of finite height, where a logic $L$ is \emph{strictly stable} if the class of s.i.~$L$-algebras is closed under finite stable subalgebras. \item A $\Kff{m+1}{1}$-stable logic + stable canonical formulas of finite s.i.~$\Kff{m+1}{1}$-algebras of finite height (for $m \geq 1$), where $\Kff{m+1}{1}$ is the logic $\K + \Dia^{m+1} p \to \Dia p$. \end{enumerate} Items (1) and (3) substantially generalize the fmp results for stable rule systems \cite{stablecanonicalrules} and $\Kff{m+1}{1}$-stable logics \cite{takahashi2025stablecanonicalrulesformulas} (see also \cite{stablemodallogic} for the case of $\Kf$-stable logics) by allowing additional axioms.

+We also analyze these classes from the viewpoint of lattices of modal logics and rule systems.
+Recall that a normal extension $L$ of a logic $L_0$ is a \emph{splitting} in $\NExt{L_0}$ if there is a logic $L' \in \NExt{L_0}$ such that, for every $L'' \in \NExt{L_0}$, exactly one of $L \subseteq L''$ and $L'' \subseteq L'$ holds.
+A logic $L \in \NExt{L_0}$ is a \emph{union-splitting} if it is the join of a set of splittings in $\NExt{L_0}$.
+The same definitions apply to rule systems.
+We observe that the logics and rule systems listed above are union-splittings in the corresponding lattices.
+In particular, in item (2), if we take the base logic to be $\K$ and extra axioms to be Jankov formulas of finite s.i.~modal algebras of finite height (see Subsection~\ref{subsec 2.3}), then we obtain the fmp of all union-splittings in $\NExt{\K}$, originally proved by Blok \cite{blok1978degree}.